2023-24 Earth Grant Students

 A woman wearing a green shirt in front of greenery wall.

-Tommey Jodie (she/her) is a senior dual majoring in Nutrition and Food Systems & Food Studies.
+Tommey Jodie (she/her) participated as a junior dual majoring in Nutrition and Food Systems & Food Studies.
 Her passions and interests, such as food sovereignty, the legitimization of Indigenous knowledge systems, and the visibility of Native communities, are driven by her lived experiences as a Diné woman and her upbringing in a traditional household in the outskirts of the Navajo Nation in Winslow, AZ.
 Her values have also driven her past work as an intern in The Future of Food and Social Justice: A Youth Storytelling Project, conducted by the Center for Regional Food Studies, and as a scholar in Uplift Climate's Summer Organizing Fellowship.
-Tommey will be bringing her wealth of knowledge and experience in community organizing, storytelling, and activism to her Earth Grant internship with Native Seeds/SEARCH, a regional and community focused seed bank focused on conserving, reconnecting and providing access to seeds to rural and Indigenous communities of the US Southwest and northwest Mexico who have cultural and historical connections with these seeds.
-Tommey aspires to bring her experiential learnings with her in the future to further her education in public health and collaborate with Indigenous communities to enhance connections with food and the land.
+Tommey brought her wealth of knowledge and experience in community organizing, storytelling, and activism to her Earth Grant internship with Native Seeds/SEARCH.
+Tommey will continue to expand her knowledge this summer and next year through various internships and positions.
+She aspires to bring her experiential learnings with her in the future to further her education in public health and collaborate with Indigenous communities to enhance connections with food and the land.

 Image